-- 4.11.a.
+- a.
 All 12 months of the educational program must include clinical experiences and appropriate protected (block or concurrent) time for research.
-(Core) - 4.11.b.
-Each fellow must participate in primary evaluation, presentation, and discussion at selection conferences of potential transplant candidates.
-(Core) - 4.11.c.
-Each fellow must provide follow-up for new liver transplant recipients for a minimum of three months from the time of their transplantation.
-(Core) - 4.11.d.
-Fellows must gain familiarity and expertise with the management of common long-term problems, such as cardiovascular disease, acute and chronic kidney injury, screening for malignancies, and diagnosis and treatment of recurrent disease.
-(Core) - 4.11.e.
-Each fellow must participate in the follow-up of liver transplant recipients who have survived more than one year after transplantation.
-(Core) - 4.11.f.
-Each fellow must actively participate in transplant recipients' medical care, including management of acute cellular rejection, recurrent disease, infectious diseases, and biliary tract complications, and must serve as a primary member of the transplantation team and participate in making decisions about immunosuppression.
-(Core) - 4.11.g.
-Fellows and faculty members in the program must share patient co-management responsibilities with transplant surgeons from the pre-operative phase to the outpatient period.
-(Detail)
+(Core) - 1.
+A minimum of six months of the educational program must be performed in inpatient clinical service.
+(Core) - b.
+Each fellow must be primarily responsible for 30 inpatient kidney transplant recipients and 30 outpatient recipients.
+(Core) - c.
+Each fellow must provide longitudinal follow-up for new kidney transplant recipients for a minimum of three months from the time of their transplantation.
+(Core) - d.
+Each fellow must actively participate in transplant recipients' medical care, including management of hypertension, diabetes, and dialysis needs, and must serve as an integral member of the transplantation team and participate in making decisions about immunosuppression.
+(Core) - e.
+Fellows and faculty members must share patient co-management responsibilities with transplant surgeons from the preoperative phase to the outpatient period.
+(Core)